denpamusic/PyPlumIO/README.md

 You can find examples for each supported connection type below.

 ### TCP
-This is intended to be used with RS-485 to network converters, which are readily available online or can be custom built using RS-485 to USB converter and ser2net software.
+This is intended to be used with RS-485 to Ethernet/WiFi converters, which are readily available online or can be custom built using RS-485 to USB converter and ser2net software.

 ```python
 from pyplumio import TcpConnection